 Wait A Minute… Do I Need to File a Tax Return?

-You may wonder – Do I need to file a return?
+You may wonder – Do I have to file taxes?
 Determining whether or not you need to file a return can be complicated.
 In fact, having an income does not automatically mean you have to file a tax return.
 Read on to learn more…

 Here’s where it is simple.
 If you have regular employment – meaning you work for another person or business and receive a W-2 – and no one else can claim you on a federal tax return, you can use this chart to determine whether you need to file a return.
 Here’s how: